 The Active Component of the U.S. military is two-thirds the size it should be, operates equipment that is older than should be the case, and is burdened by readiness levels that are problematic.
 Accordingly, this Index assesses the:

 - Army as “Marginal.”
-The Army’s score returned to “marginal” in the 2019 Index, primarily due to an increase in readiness.
-The Army continues to struggle to rebuild end strength and modernization for improved readiness in some units for current operations, accepting risks in these areas to keep roughly half of its force at acceptable levels of readiness.
+The Army’s score remains “marginal” in the 2020 Index.
+The Army has continued to increase its readiness, earning the score of “very strong” with 77 percent of its brigade combat teams assessed as ready.
+However, it continues to struggle to rebuild end strength and modernization for improved readiness in some units for current operations.

 - Navy as “Marginal.”
-The Navy’s overall score is the same as in the 2018 Index.
+The Navy’s overall score remains “marginal” in the 2020 Index.
 The Navy’s emphasis on restoring readiness and increasing its capacity signals that its overall score could improve in the near future if needed levels of funding are sustained.
-The Navy’s decision to defer maintenance has kept ships at sea but also has affected the Navy’s ability to deploy, and the service has little ability to surge to meet wartime demands.
-The Navy remained just able to meet operational requirements in 2018.
+However, manpower presents a potential problem as the Navy looks to increase the size of the fleet.

 - Air Force as “Marginal.”
 This score has trended downward over the past few years largely because of a drop in “capacity” that has not effectively changed and a readiness score of “weak.”
 Shortages of pilots and flying time have degraded the ability of the Air Force to generate the air power that would be needed to meet wartime requirements.

 - Nuclear Capabilities as “Marginal.”
 The U.S. nuclear complex is “trending toward strong,” but this assumes that the U.S. maintains its commitment to modernization and allocates needed resources accordingly.
-Although a bipartisan commitment has led to continued progress on U.S. nuclear forces modernization and warhead sustainment, these programs remain threatened by potential future fiscal uncertainties, as are the infrastructure, testing regime, and manpower pool on which the nuclear enterprise depends.
+Although bipartisan attention has led to continued progress on U.S. nuclear forces modernization and warhead sustainment, these programs remain threatened by potential future fiscal uncertainties, as do the infrastructure, testing regime, and manpower pool on which the nuclear enterprise depends.

 In the aggregate, the United States’ military posture is rated “marginal.”
-The 2019 Index concludes that the current U.S. military force is likely capable of meeting the demands of a single major regional conflict while also attending to various presence and engagement activities but that it would be very hard-pressed to do more and certainly would be ill-equipped to handle two nearly simultaneous major regional contingencies.
+The 2020 Index concludes that the current U.S. military force is likely capable of meeting the demands of a single major regional conflict while also attending to various presence and engagement activities but that it would be very hard-pressed to do more and certainly would be ill-equipped to handle two nearly simultaneous major regional contingencies (MRCs).